vshanbha/graalpy-sentiment/README.md

 Ensure that the Python script is accessible inside the container at the specified path (`/opt/python_scripts/external_sentiment_analysis.py` in this example).

+## Project Documentation

+Notes about various files are available under [Project Documentation](project_documentation.md)

 ## Contributing

+Contributions are welcome!
 Feel free to submit issues or pull requests for improvements or bug fixes.

+Please follow these guidelines for bug fixes:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Write tests for your changes.
+4. Submit a pull request.

 ## License